Discover what you are naturally good at

 8. What does an ideal candidate look like for this role?

-If you ask anyone seeking for a job what one of the most stressful parts of finding work is, the job interview probably ranks near the top of that list.
+If you ask anyone seeking for a job, what one of the most stressful parts of finding work is, the job interview probably ranks near the top of that list.
 Interviews can be tough to prepare for.
 They create stress and anxiety in nearly all job candidates.
+However, there are ways you can manage this stress and effectively prepare for an interview.
+It does not have to be overly time-consuming or costly, either.

+One way to start preparing for a job interview as a nurse is to look over commonly asked interview questions for this industry.
+You will likely hear some of these questions during the interview.
 So, it can boost your confidence and ease your nerves if you prepare a few answers to the most commonly asked queries.
 That way, you will not be forced to think on the spot and you will have more insightful as well as detailed answers prepared.

+In addition to that, you could also look at the company’s value and mission statements as well as the job description they posted.
+This will give you a better insight into what they want to see as in a job candidate.
 When you have this in mind, you can tie in how you would help them achieve their goals in a more direct manner.
 It would allow you to be more convincing to interviewers and show that you have done your research.

 Finally, another great way to prepare for a job interview is by preparing a few questions of your own.
 Participating in a job interview is about much more than just answering the interviewer’s questions.
+If you prepare your own questions, you will show that you are curious and passionate about the subject.
+This will also demonstrate that you are prepared, which is important for being a successful nurse.

-Nursing Interview Questions FAQs
+Nursing Interview Questions FAQ

 How do you handle a difficult patient?

 Nurses have to assist patients from different backgrounds, with different temperaments, different conditions, and different beliefs.
 Sometimes, they will inevitably encounter a patient that is difficult to work with.
+However, they still have to give them the same level of respect.

+Great nurses will listen to the patient’s concerns and engage in an open conversation, even if the patient’s suggestions or demeanor are not rational and/or appropriate.
 Great nurses try to avoid further conflict in such circumstances.
 If they still cannot address the patient’s needs, they may refer them to another individual.

 What are your strengths as a nurse?

+One example of such a strength is communication, as it helps create bonds and trust between the patient and the nurse.
 Additionally, skilled nurses are also empathetic, have knowledge on their subject, know how to solve problems, are adaptable and think quickly, de-escalate conflicts well, work well in teams, and much more.

 What are the 5 priorities of nursing care?

 Nurses often have to balance certain values and priorities during their work.
 And, each nurse has a unique value structure that is influenced by the patient and their family’s background and desires.
 However, there are generally 5 top priorities for nursing care.
+The first is to recognize that an individual is dying because, in these near-death situations, nurses need to act quickly.
+Next, nurses must be able to communicate effectively and with empathy to the patient’s family.

 The nurse cannot make all the decisions by themselves: they must also involve the family, which is the third priority.
 After that, nurses are obligated to support the family and patient during this difficult time.
 Finally, they must create individualized plans for each patient, so their unique goals and needs are taken care of.